NuSkooler/bivrost/README.md

                          be overridden.

 Notes:
   If <target> contains arguments, it should be quoted.
+For example:
-For example: "DOOR.EXE /D -N 1"
+  "DOOR.EXE /D -N 1".

   Arguments within <target> may also contain {fd} which will be substituted with the shared socket descriptor (the same value to be found in the output DOOR32.SYS).

-  If your door does not use DOOR32.SYS you can omit --dropfile and --out and still use {fd}.
+  If your door does not use DOOR32.SYS you can omit --dropfile and --out and still use the {fd} variable.
 ```

-Standard usage currently is in two forms:
+Standard usage currently mostly falls into one of two forms:

-1. Reading and producing a new `DOOR32.SYS`
+1. Reading and producing a new `DOOR32.SYS` for a door to consume.
 2. Direct use where a `DOOR32.SYS` is not involved at all.
-For example, with NetFoss and 16-bit doors such as LORD.
+For example, with [NetFoss](http://pcmicro.com/netfoss/) and 16-bit doors such as LORD.
 In this pattern, the `{fd}` param will be of use to you.

 ### Example
 The following illustrates setting up [Jezebel](http://www.dreamlandbbs.org/jezebel/) under Windows: